- Starter Code

 .

-Since there’s only 1 FPGA per group, you need to work through this lab as a 1D group during class and obtain checkoff as a group by the end of the Lab next week.
+Since there’s only 1 FPGA per group, you need to work through this lab as a 1D group during class and obtain checkoff as a group by the stipulated due date (consult course handout).
 However each person must still submit the lab questionnaire individually.
-For the checkoff next week, only group members who are present gain the marks (unless valid LOA).
+For checkoff, only group members who are present gain the marks (unless valid LOA).
+Contact your cohort TAs and make appointment to meet them in-person (outside of class hour) You should checkoff as a group.</span> Only 1 rep per group will do for the checkoff, but there will be QnA.
+Hence, it is up to you if you want to send more people for the checkoff.

 Related Class Materials